 Fireplace Products Regency open flued gas log fireplace (Natural gas only)

-Product Safety Australia has issued a recall for Fireplace Products Australia Regency F38/FG38 Open flued gas log fireplace (Natural gas only).
+A national recall has been issued for Fireplace Products Australia Regency and Masport branded F38/FG38 Open flued gas log fireplace (Natural gas only).

 Under certain circumstances the heaters may produce too much carbon monoxide.